catty-dev/tg-autopost/readme.md

 To get the chat IDs needed for the commands you can list all your dialogs with their id and name:
 ```
 .listchannel    #list all channels

-.listgroups     #list all groups and supergroups
+.listgroup     #list all groups and supergroups
+.listuser    #list all users

-.listprivate    #list all users and bots
+.listbot    #list all bots
 ```